-- A general slowdown in the global economy and the relationship of demand for, and supply of, U.S. agricultural commodities in a global marketplace - Political or regulatory changes that disrupt or modify an established market - Major international events, including a downturn in the world economy, military or other armed conflicts, political disruptions, civil unrest or tariffs and embargos or sanctions which negatively impact trade agreements.
-These events can affect the price of commodities or products used or sold by our borrowers and their access to markets. - Fluctuations in prices of agricultural commodities - The failure of one or more financial institutions could lead to market-wide disruptions and increased credit risk - Changes in the general U.S. economy that may impact the availability of off-farm sources of income and prices of real estate - Changes in farmland values
+A general slowdown in the global economy and the relationship of demand for, and supply of, U.S. agricultural commodities in a global marketplace

-- Extreme adverse seasonal or weather conditions (such as flooding or drought) or marketrelated risks that significantly affect agricultural production and commodity prices - Changes in technology, regulations or shifts in demographics which affect the competitiveness of our borrowers - Changes in production expenses (such as feed, fuel and fertilizer) - Availability and cost of agricultural workers - An outbreak of a widespread disease in livestock/poultry populations, or in humans attributable to agricultural production - Federal support for agriculture that may be reduced or eliminated, including the federal crop insurance program - Development of alternative uses and market for agricultural commodities, or the cessation thereof, including ethanol and other biofuel production - Environmental conditions or laws impacting our lending activities - Changes in U.S. tax laws could modify deductions taken by Farm Credit System borrowers - Increasing interest rates
+- Political or regulatory changes that disrupt or modify an established market - Major international events, including a downturn in the world economy, military or other armed conflicts, political disruptions, civil unrest or tariffs and embargos or sanctions which negatively impact trade agreements.
+These events can affect the price of commodities or products used or sold by our borrowers and their access to markets. - Changes in financial and credit markets, which could affect our ability to buy and sell loan exposures or issue debt - Fluctuations in prices of agricultural commodities - Weakness in the U.S. financial markets that may impact the carrying value of certain of our investment securities and the ability of our derivative counterparties to perform under the terms of their contracts - Changes in the general U.S. economy that may impact the availability of off-farm sources of income and prices of real estate - Changes in farmland values - Extreme adverse seasonal or weather conditions (such as flooding or drought) or marketrelated risks that significantly affect agricultural production and commodity prices - The deteriorating credit quality or bankruptcy of market participants - Changes in technology, regulations or shifts in demographics which affect the competitiveness of our borrowers - Changes in production expenses (such as feed, fuel and fertilizer) - Availability and cost of agricultural workers - An outbreak of a widespread disease in livestock/poultry populations, or in humans attributable to agricultural production - Federal support for agriculture that may be reduced or eliminated, including the federal crop insurance program - Development of alternative uses and market for agricultural commodities, or the cessation thereof, including ethanol and other biofuel production - Environmental conditions or laws impacting our lending activities - Changes in U.S. tax laws could modify deductions taken by Farm Credit System borrowers - Increasing interest rates

-We and District Associations employ many standards and tools to manage credit risk exposures.
+We believe we and District Associations maintain consistent and well-developed underwriting standards and industry-specific lending guidelines, which assist in managing credit risk.
+We also believe we and District Associations maintain adequate allowance for credit losses inherent in the loan portfolio.
+Additionally, we and District Associations are regulated by and believe we comply with standards set by the FCA.
+District Associations minimize credit risk in our liquidity investment portfolio by investing primarily in securities issued or guaranteed by the U.S. government or one of its agencies.
+We and District Associations employ many tools to manage credit risk exposures.
 While we believe these standards and tools are appropriate to manage our credit risk, there is no assurance that significant deterioration in credit quality will not occur, which would reduce our earnings, possibly materially.